vupolcom/VU-Election-Study/docs/reports/wave3/wave3.md

 Overall visibility on traditional media (including online) favours coalition parties VVD, VDA, D66 followed by the main opposition parties.
-Over time, Forum become much more visible on these media.
-PvdA, GL, and SP become more visible in the newspapers, but less so on TV.
-In contrast, PVV, VVD and FvD (and to a lesser extend D66) are much more visible on television.
+This overall pattern is especially striking on TV, where these parties are each mentioned in about 60% of news and current affairs shows.
+Over time, CDA and D66 gradually increase their share across all media, while VVD remains mostly constant.

+In the final weeks, most parties increase in visiblity, especially on TV, as their are more opportunities for all party leaders to appear on TV.

+Forum starts out with low visibility, but quickly climbs to being mentioned in 20-40% of all political news.
 Social media also show a very clear picture: although many parties are somewhat active on social media, FvD wins hands down in terms of their activity, and FvD and PVV are the only parties with substantial engagement on social media (likes, shares, mentions)

 Does the voter take notice?
 ===========================